Menu

 Your right to express the views that you have, and for your views to be listened to in anything that affects you.

-Being part of our School Council supports the right to participate in the life of our school and to be able to say what you think.
+Being part of our School Council supports the right to participate in the life of our school and for children to be able to say what they think.

 How does our School Council work?

-• If there are any issues we need to raise with the teachers we ask Mrs Gohil to represent us at a staff meeting or we ask the teacher concerned to attend a meeting.
+• If there are any issues we need to raise with the teachers; we may ask the teachers concerned to attend a meeting or have the issue discussed at a staff meeting

 What have we achieved so far?